reidfalconer/14D004_scraping_project/README.md

 </p>

 ### **[Datacamp Instructors](https://www.datacamp.com/instructors):**
-On the datacamp course page itself, you can search for courses of interest or browse by technology.
+On the datacamp instructors page, you can find the details of all of the course instructors.
 <p align="center">
   <img src="./img/data_instruct_1.png" alt="browse_by_tech"
        width="500" height="350">
 </p>

-the `datacamp.py` script extracts all of the course titles within these six thechnologies, along with their course description, author, authors occupation and url.
+the `datacamp_instruct.py` script extracts all of the instructors titles along with their subscriber count,  occupation and url.
+Furthmore, within their full bios their personal descriptions are extracted.

 <p align="center">
   <img src="./img/data_instruct_2.png" alt="browse_by_tech"
        width="550" height="160">
 </p>

-- Code was written Python 3.6 and Scrapy 1.5.1

 ## Folders